 What are complications of epididymitis?

-If epididymitis is not treated, complications can develop, including an abscess (pus-filled sac) in the scrotum.
-The scrotum’s skin may open because of swelling and infection.
+If epididymitis isn’t treated, complications can develop, such as an abscess (pus-filled sac) in your scrotum.
+Your scrotum’s skin may open because of swelling and infection.

-In rare cases, epididymitis can cause fertility problems in men.
+In rare cases, epididymitis can cause fertility problems.
 Early diagnosis and treatment can help prevent these complications.

 Outlook / Prognosis

-Epididymitis usually does not cause any long-term problems.
-Most men who are treated for the condition start to feel better after 3 days, though discomfort and swelling may last weeks or even months after finishing antibiotic treatment.
+Most people who are treated for epididymitis start to feel better after three days, though discomfort and swelling may last weeks or even months after finishing antibiotic treatment.

-It is important to finish the entire treatment recommended by your doctor.
-If symptoms return, follow up with your doctor.
-Follow-up can rule out other conditions, including a tumor or testicular cancer.
+It’s important to finish the entire treatment recommended by your healthcare provider.
+If symptoms return, follow up with your provider.
+They can rule out other conditions, including a tumor or testicular cancer.

-Call your doctor if you develop any symptoms of epididymitis.
-If your doctor confirms that your infection comes from a sexually transmitted disease, be sure to let recent sex partners know so that they can be examined and treated.
+Call your healthcare provider if you develop any symptoms of epididymitis.
+If they confirm that your infection is due to a sexually transmitted infection, be sure to let recent sex partners know so that they can be examined and treated.